Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

 But if you refund, why would people still be dissatisfied?
-Of course, they may not get all their money back, but at least they can get something back, which is better than losing everything, right?
+Of course, they might not get all their money back, but at least they can get something back, which is better than losing everything, right?

 Hayden Davis: